Introduction to Brihat Parashara Hora Sastra

 Chapter III: Planetary Avasthas as Models of Consciousness and Temporal Intelligence

 Most classical astrological systems — whether Babylonian, Hellenistic, or Arabic — employ a static framework: planets are seen as fixed actors expressing influence based on sign, house, and aspect.
-Brihat Parashara Hora Shastra breaks from this tradition with the introduction of Avasthas — fluid states of planetary being that reflect both the internal condition of the planet and its temporal alignment with cosmic rhythms.
+Brihat Parashara Hora Shastra, however, breaks from this tradition with the introduction of Avasthas — fluid states of planetary being that reflect both the internal condition of the planet and its temporal alignment with cosmic rhythms.
 Avasthas, derived from the Sanskrit root √sthā ("to stand, to be in a state"), are not simply conditions; they are states of planetary consciousness, describing the mood, health, readiness, and agency of a planet.
 They are not merely interpretive add-ons — they are ontologically primary in Parashara’s framework, offering the key to understanding the variability of planetary expression across time.

 BPHS elaborates five major groups of Avasthas, each encoding a unique layer of information: